simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

-This tells `babel-jest` and `vue-jest`: "Be a good kid and transform all the test code we write before testing.
-Use the things this preset of `babel` to make it as compatible as possible - and please just work".
+Both configs tell `babel-jest` and `vue-jest`: "Be a good kid, use the things in this preset of `babel` to make it as compatible as possible - and please just work".

-I'll leave it at that, we would actually only need a few select plugins and not a whole preset, but this post is nerdy enough.
+I'll leave it at that, we would actually only need a few selected plugins from the `preset-env` preset, but this post is nerdy enough.

-## Just oooone more thing
+## Just one more thing

 We are almost there I promise.
-The last problem we have to solve is that newer version of `jest` as well as `laravel-mix` use a newer version of `babel` that is incopatbile with `vue-jest`.
-I'll make it short, there is a plugin for that, called `bable-bridge` described in the `vue-jest` **link**docs.
+The last problem we have to solve is that newer version of `jest` as well as `laravel-mix` use a newer version of `babel` that is incompatible with `vue-jest`.

+I'll make it short, there is another library for that, called `bable-bridge`.
+See the [vue-jest docs](https://github.com/vuejs/vue-jest#usage-with-babel-7) for more information.

+Do it:

 ```bash
 npm install --save-dev babel-core@bridge
 ```

-Believe it or not, we can **finally** write our first test.
+Believe it or not, now we can **finally** write our first test.
+That was... *easy* right?

 **vue needs babel need jest needs babel bridge needs babel config image**